Tuesday, 26 June 2018

 TEMPLE TIMINGS:

-There is no fixed time, but the key is available with the nearby house.
+There is no fixed time, but the key is available at the nearby house.

 HOW TO REACH:

-Tadimalingi is on the way from Talakadu to Kollegal and about a KM off main road.
+Tadimalingi is on the way from Talakadu to Kollegal and is about a km off the main road.

 Pillars Mandapam Pillars with simple capital